7 Best Left Handed Bass Guitars 2022 (For All Budgets!)

 These two instruments are undoubtedly the most popular left handed bass guitars available.
 They are the most affordable route to getting a genuine left handed Fender bass into your hands, and are loved by gigging musicians the world over.

 So what do you say?
 Jazz bass or P Bass?
-In the links below you’ll find all of the different colors available for each model.
-The Capri Orange Jazz bass is listed separately, so I’ve added one more link for that little beauty.
+In the links above you’ll find all of the different colors available for each model.

 Bass Guitar Buying Advice